 Colonial origins

 Campeche was founded by the Spanish in 1540, one of the first permanent settlements on the Gulf Coast of Mexico.
-The characteristic pastel-toned facades arrived gradually, over the course of the 18th and 19th centuries, when lime plasters mixed with natural pigments — mineral earths, plant dyes, imported colorants — became the standard finish.
+The characteristic pastel-toned facades arrived gradually, over the course of the 18th and 19th centuries, when lime plasters mixed with natural pigments, mineral earths, plant dyes, imported colorants, became the standard finish.
+The restoration of La Casa Verde shows how that palette is applied today, with a facade color kept within INAH's rules.

 The palette and what it reveals